 Let’s jump back to early 2009, shall we?
 Back then, many of the progressive blogs were discussing how to leverage the 2008 victories into further ones in 2010.
 Various “Blue Dogs” were mentioned as potential primary targets, and here in New York, a lot of discussion was devoted to taking the two remaining Republican House seats in the state.
 Those were good times.

 Then came late 2009, and the battle over the Affordable Care Act.
 We had a litany from the purity brigade about how President Obama was “a failure,” and how “disappointed” they all were.
 Various members of the Professional Left were more than happy to write columns and appear on television talk shows to tell everyone how bad Democrats were, how they’d “failed.”
-In the meantime, the Right was busily starting the (ahem!) “grassroots” Tea Party, and pushing a mantra of fear, that the Democrats were going to do all sorts of terrible, horrible things to the country.
+In the meantime, the Right was busily starting the (ahem!) “grassroots” :roll: Tea Party, and pushing a mantra of fear, that the Democrats were going to do all sorts of terrible, horrible things to the country.

 Instead of pushing back, the Professional Left echoed a good deal of it, helping push the notion that Democrats were failing, complaining constantly about their “disappointment,” and at the same time telling people that they should “send a message” by staying home.
 That went on throughout 2010.
 Here in New York, we had a parade of potential “true progressives” being touted as potential primary challengers to Senator Kirsten Gillibrand.
 Again, all with the litany that Democrats weren’t “progressive enough,” and we should be terribly disappointed.